radiant-maxar/geoint-deps/README.md

 make FileGDBAPI
 ```

-Or go big and create RPMs for PostGIS and friends with:
+Or go big and create RPMs for GDAL and friends with:

 ```
 export DOCKER_BUILDKIT=1
-make postgis
+make gdal
 ```

 This will consume a lot of CPU and I/O!